easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_DOCUMENTATION_INDEX.md

 ## Conclusion

-**Phase 14** represents a fundamental transformation of Q-IDE from a solid, professional development environment into an **industry-leading, AI-powered, next-generation IDE**.
+**Phase 14** represents a fundamental transformation of Top Dog from a solid, professional development environment into an **industry-leading, AI-powered, next-generation IDE**.

 By combining:
 - ✨ AI at every layer